khinds10/MagicMirror/README.md

 ### 3D Print

-In the **/construction** folder of the project 3D print the following attachments to build the picture frame borders and tablet holders
+In the **/construction** folder of the project 3D print the following attachments to build the picture frame borders and tablet holders.

 **Print the Following Tablet Holders:**
 *3d-print-tablet-mounts/files/tabletMountLeft.stl